pietdevaere/devae.re-projects/_posts/2014-08-20-muchosledjes.markdown

 I wrote two applications for this: one that can follow people and topics on twitter, and one that receives email.
 The twitter application allows to follow different topics and people with different message priorities, so you can have a 'background' and a 'foreground' stream of messages.
 It also filters out all tweets containing 'RT', and removes all urls.
 The email client uses the subject of the mail as message, and only accepts messages when the body contains a shared secret.

+# Power usage
+When no leds are lit the display uses about 23 W, when all led's are on (scanning) the display uses up to 200 W.

 # Current state of the project
 2014-08-26: The raspi driver, frame generator, email and twitter followers are now working.